The Best Bánh Mì In London

 Bread-watch: Quite doughy, a little crispy, and 100% certain to happily take up space in your stomach.
 Your ‘quick lie down’ afterwards is also a 100% inevitability.

 There’s no lack of brilliant Vietnamese options around Deptford and Greenwich, but it’s Viet Anh Pho’s bánh mìs that are the ones worth seeking out.
-The Special, which combines lemongrass-heavy pork wrapped in betel leaves, grilled pork slices, pâté and batons of pickled vegetables is up there with the best fillings around and what it lacks in size—this is a relatively small forearm of a sandwich compared to say, an oil tanker truck-sized thing—it makes up for in porky flavour.
+The Special, which combines lemongrass-heavy pork wrapped in betel leaves, grilled pork slices, pâté, and batons of pickled vegetables, is up there with the best fillings around.
+What it lacks in size—this is a relatively small forearm of a sandwich compared to say, an oil tanker truck-sized thing—it makes up for in porky flavour.

 Bread-watch: Crisp to the point of almost (but not quite) stale, prepare to make it rain (crumbs) all over yourself.

-With three locations in Shoreditch, The City and Soho, Kêu is probably London’s most recognisable bánh mì mini-chain.
+With locations in Shoreditch, The City, and Soho, Kêu is probably London’s most recognisable bánh mì mini-chain.
 Don’t let that make you think that its standards are iffy though.
 In actual fact, Kêu isn’t just reliable but consistently delicious.
-Their Hoi-An Deluxe combines ham, roast pork belly, sliced head cheese, chicken liver pâté and a gravy-ish sauce that’s heavy on pork and sweet onion flavour.
+Their Hoi An Deluxe combines ham, roast pork belly, sliced head cheese, chicken liver pâté, and a gravy-ish sauce that’s heavy on pork and sweet onion flavour.
 Oh, and pork floss too.
 Because crisp and meaty candy floss should very much be a more regular sandwich inclusion.

-Bread-watch: Another piece of bread you could go to war with only, this time, it would likely be in water.
-Bronzed, crunchy and very submarine-like.
+Bread-watch: Another piece of bread you could go to war with, only, this time, it would likely be in water.
+Bronzed, crunchy, and very submarine-like.
 We salute you, always-lovely sandwich.